The Book: FrogNet — A Living Network

 The Story

 FrogNet didn't start as a project.
 It started as a career of building systems where correctness was not a matter of taste — but of responsibility.
-Every piece of FrogNet has a predecessor: a flight simulator, a game server, a storage virtualization layer, a constraint that taught a lesson that stuck.

 AP class from Colorado State, using the WATFOR precompiler.
 Keypunch machine in the Business department.
 Decks delivered by courier.
 Twenty-four-hour compile time.
 Tested off the charts.
 Lousy grades.
 Dropped out of college because it was unaffordable.

-Systems Operator for the City of Boise, then consulting gigs in environmental monitoring and power plant analysis.
+Systems Operator for the City of Boise, then consulting in environmental monitoring and power plant analysis.
 Learning to make computers talk to the physical world.

-Four years working with autopilot and autothrottle simulations for the 737, pulling live telemetry off real or simulated aircraft buses and feeding it into real-time decision systems.
+Four years with autopilot and autothrottle simulations for the 737, pulling live telemetry off real or simulated aircraft buses and feeding it into real-time decision systems.
 Wrote the Automatic Test Control System (ATCS) — a compiled scripting language that drove the simulation from inside, so they could land an aircraft under autopilot control with various winds thousands of times without flying a real plane.

 If the simulator lied, it taught engineers the wrong lessons.
 If it failed quietly, it undermined confidence in everything that followed.